- Most Popular!

 Provided: Fully catered!
 Guides, meals, cooking supplies, group gear, and more.

-Trip Availability: Peak season is late June through early August.
+Trip Availability: Peak season is mid June through late August.
+We may be able to run trips outside of these dates.

 Originally used as a trade route to the interior by the native Tlingit tribes, the Chilkoot trail later provided passage for tens of thousands of gold seekers during the Klondike Gold Rush, more than 110 years ago.
 Today, this 33-mile hike provides an exceptional opportunity for modern-day adventurers to retrace the route of the Klondike stampeders.
 From tidal flats at Dyea, Alaska, the trail winds through coastal temperate rainforest, rises up through the sub-alpine, before ascending the granite boulders of the “Golden Stairs” and over Chilkoot Pass into Canada.
 The trail continues on to Lake Bennett by way of a rugged alpine landscape leading to a more gentle boreal forest terrain, bejeweled with picturesque sub-alpine lakes.
 Artifacts from the Klondike stampede still line the trail, reminding hikers of the historical significance of the trail.